amireldor/amir-taninfiles/README.md

 This is amir-taninfiles
 =======================

+Note of doom: there's a branch called 'one' which I will probably switch to as soon as it's done.
+It has one script to do the whole bootstraping process.
+One script is cool.

 This is basically my dotfiles repository along with some Linux system bootstrap helper scripts.

 Notes to self: